dereuromark/cakephp-ide-helper/docs/Generator.md

 Make sure it is indexed (maybe a restart of PhpStorm could be required).

 Note: We are using a directory here to allow custom and manually created meta files along with this generated file.
 Any file inside this directory will be parsed and used.
+Prefixing with a `.` dot is recommended for PHPCS to skip this file automatically.

 ### Models
 ```php